getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 This is useful for example when you want to deploy previews of a site to a dynamic URL, such as Netlify deploy previews.

-You can override the default output directory `public` by passing another value to the `output-dir` flag (if this directory already exists, the user will be prompted whether to replace the folder).
+You can override the default output directory `public` by passing another value to the `output-dir` flag.
+If this directory already exists, the user will be prompted whether to replace the folder; you can override this prompt by passing the --force flag.

 ```bash
 $ zola build --output-dir $DOCUMENT_ROOT